Stay in the loop

 Jan 3rd–6th 2025

-Participants-run sessions included lightning talks, origami workshops, discussions on the nature of art, how to live, AI progress, and the European innovation system.
+Participant-run sessions included lightning talks, origami workshops, discussions on the nature of art, how to live, AI progress, and the European innovation system.

 UPCOMING